Boston University College of Health and Rehabilitation Sciences: Research

-U.S. News Best Graduate Schools
+U.S. News & World Report 's Best Graduate Schools rankings

-Over the years, U.S. News & World Report's Best Graduate School rankings have consistently found the graduate programs at BU Sargent College to be among the best in the country.
-Sargent College graduate programs ranked as follows: occupational therapy program was ranked number 1 (out of 198 programs), physical therapy was ranked number 20 (out of 239 programs), and speech-language pathology was ranked number 10 (out of 261 programs).
+Over the years, U.S. News & World Report's Best Graduate Schools rankings have consistently found the graduate programs at BU Sargent College to be among the best in the country.
+As of 2024, Sargent College graduate programs ranked as follows: occupational therapy program was ranked number 1 (out of 263 programs), physical therapy was ranked number 11 (out of 245 programs), and speech-language pathology was ranked number 5 (out of 280 programs).